This varies from person to person.

 Some homes have a concrete pad for storing caravans and boats.
 There is also limited additional storage on site, subject to availability.

 Fairway Gardens is a gated community.
+While you are away, rest assured our grounds team will look after your home as if it was their own.
 There are additional security measures to enhance the safety of your home during your absences.
 Any resident leaving the lifestyle village for a holiday or any extended period is requested to notify the Village Managers as a further precaution.

 No. All buildings in the village are covered by a comprehensive insurance policy which is paid for from recurrent charges.
 You will, however, need your own Contents Insurance.